NatFantasy/Interview-Task/README.md

 ```

 ### Reporting
-After the test has run you can see a report is published to the /testReports folder.
+After the test has run you can see a test report is published to the /testReports folder.